playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 JavaScript is like the electrical, plumbing, and appliances of the house.
 They allow you to interact with the building in a meaningful way.

-CSS is like the paint and other decors that goes into a home.
+CSS is like the paint and other decors that go into a home.
 They're what makes the house feel lived in and inviting.
-Of course, this decor does little without the rest of the home, but without the decor it's a miserable experience.
+Of course, this decor does little without the rest of the home, but without the decor, it's a miserable experience.

 # Parts of the App {#parts-of-app}